 How to Make No-Bake Maple Espresso Bites

-Making your own energy bites is a lot less expensive then buying them and it couldn’t be easier.
+Making your own energy bites is a lot less expensive than buying them and it couldn’t be easier.
 Energy bite recipes are very flexible and ingredients can be easily substituted for others that may be more suitable to you.
-For instance, if there are nut allergies in your family you can use a sunflower seed butter.
-The almond flour used in this recipe can be replaced with unsweetened coconut, or more oats.
+For instance, if there are nut allergies in your family you can use sunflower seed butter.
+The almond flour used in this recipe can be replaced with unsweetened coconut or more oats.
 For the coffee flavour, I used a fine espresso powder, but if you don’t have any you could grind some instant coffee granules in a spice grinder, or dissolve about two teaspoons in a tablespoon of water.
 If gluten is a concern, using gluten-free certified oats will ensure gluten-free energy bites.

 To roll the balls, scoop approximately two teaspoons (or if available use a size 50 cookie scoop) and roll the mixture in the palms of your hands until you have a smooth ball.
 If the mixture feels too soft, add more ground almonds or oats, or a little of both.
 Try one tablespoon at a time until you get a consistency that rolls easily.
 Once done, I rolled mine in a combination of almond flour and ground cinnamon, this step keeps the energy bites from sticking to your fingers and gives them a nice coating but isn’t necessary.